SpunkyTheHedgeHog/School-Mass-Notes/Obsidian Vault/WW1 INDEX.md

 Before the War, Native-Americans were confined to reservations.
 Native-Americans had recently experienced diseases and the destruction of their culture.
 After the War however, for their contributions,  Native-Americans protested and received rights, becoming citizens.

 America's economy is in trouble, there was a revolution in Russia that is bringing a Socialist government to power.
 Ideas about Socialism are spreading throughout Europe.
 This all is generating fear that Socialism might be coming to the United States, and leads to investigations, raids, and deportations of people who opposed the government or took radical positions.
-The average US citizen did not benefit from the War, only the government and the select few who were able to stay home, many citizens were at unrest.
+The average US citizen did not benefit from the War, only the government, high ranking government officals, and the select few who were able to stay home, many citizens were at unrest.

 In all, America changed immensely from the time of the war to the end, some changes for the better, like Women's roles, and Native-American rights, but other changes, like the experiences of the soldiers who came back home, for the worse.
 ### **Give a brief summary of the experiences of each of these African American groups during World War I:**